jina-ai/jina/README.md

         return (data.reshape([-1, 784]) / 255) @ self.oth_mat
 ```

-Jina provides [a family of `Executor` classes](https://github.com/jina-ai/jina/tree/master/docs/chapters/101#the-executor-family), which summarizes frequently-used algorithmic components in the neural search.
-This family consists of encoders, indexers, crafters, evaluators, and classifiers; each has a well-designed interface.
-You can find the list of [all 107 built-in executors at here](https://docs.jina.ai/chapters/all_exec.html).
-If they do not meet your need, inheriting from one of them is the easiest way to bootstrap your own executor.
-Simply use our Jina Hub CLI via:
+Jina provides [a family of `Executor` classes](https://github.com/jina-ai/jina/tree/master/docs/chapters/101#the-executor-family), which summarize frequently-used algorithmic components in neural search.
+This family consists of encoders, indexers, crafters, evaluators, and classifiers, each with a well-designed interface.
+You can find the list of [all 107 built-in executors here](https://docs.jina.ai/chapters/all_exec.html).
+If they don't meet your needs, inheriting from one of them is the easiest way to bootstrap your own Executor.
+Simply use our Jina Hub CLI:

 ```bash